``Research is what I am doing when I don’t know what I am doing.” – Wernher von Braun

 My research and teaching interests include computational and applied mathematics.
-In particular, my current research focuses on constructing highly accurate fast algorithms leveraging approximation theory and numerical linear algebra.
+In particular, our group’s current research focuses on constructing highly accurate fast algorithms leveraging approximation theory and numerical linear algebra.
+Our group publishes open software along with the algorithms and we regard open software for algorithms on par with theorems for mathematics.
+Our group firmly believes in open research (open access, open public review, open source).

 The SAFRAN (Stable Accurate Fast Robust Algorithms & Numerics) group was born in April 2016 at IISc and moved to IITM in September 2017.
 Students interested to be part of the group can apply for the research program at IITM Madras.
 Interested candidates are strongly encouraged to apply to either the Mathematics Department or the Interdisciplinary program.
 More details on the research at Mathematics Department and the Interdisciplinary program can be found here.